-It has Moorish turrets, a Greco-Roman interior, and a fake sky.
-It was a theatre, then a cinema, then… a church?
-This is Melbourne’s Forum Theatre.
+It has Moorish turrets, a Greco-Roman interior, a fake sky, and it was a theatre, a cinema and a church.
+This is the forgotten history of The Forum Theatre.

 The Forum, originally called ‘The State Theatre’, was built by Greater Union in 1929.
 Greater Union, already Melbourne’s largest cinema chain, wanted an elaborate, grand building, to showcase the company’s success.

-Among his most famous buildings were the Majestic theatre in Houston, and the Capitol Theatre in Chicago, which both mixed design ideas from different schools and periods, to startling effect.
-Eberson also designed the State Theatre in Sydney, which remains one of Australia’s most striking buildings.
+Among Eberson's most famous buildings were the Majestic Theatre in Houston, and the Capitol Theatre in Chicago.
+These were key examples of his style, which both mixed design ideas from different schools and periods, to startling effect.

-Eberson’s design flourishes included Moorish towers on the building’s corners, and an art-deco style façade.
+Eberson’s design flourishes included Moorish towers on the building’s corners, and an art-deco façade.

 As well as the lavish design, Greater Union would also spring for another feature to help their flagship building stand out; The State would also boast the world’s largest organ.

 Purchased by special order for the then staggering sum of 25 000 pounds, the organ, a Wurlitzer 270, travelled to Australia from the US by boat.

 Arriving early in 1929, it was so large that 27 lorries were required to transport it from the dock to the theatre.
 The resulting convoy caused such a disruption to traffic on Flinders Street that Greater Union were fined by the local council (and revelled in the free publicity this brought).